4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 #### Modes of operation
 - ###### Transport Mode
 	- Simply encrypt the payload but not the headers
+	- Provides protection for upper layer protocols
+	- Used for end to end communication b/w two hosts
+	- IP Header remains untouched, just a IPSec header is attached alongside it
 - ###### Tunnel Mode
 	- Encrypt the payload and the headers
+	- Provides protection for the entire IP packet.
+Additional headers known as the IPSEC Header and the new IP Header is attached alongside the encrypted contents

 # Ch4: Secure Networks
 # Ch6: Firewalls